-- 1. Participation credit is gained from in-class exercises, which you will turn in during class.
-Credit is based on whether you tried, not on whether you got an answer right.
-If you attend every class and do the exercises, you will get full credit.
-In-class exercises will not occur on a fixed schedule and will not be part of every class, so attending every class is the only way to get full credit. - 2.
-Homework assignments are listed at the end of this syllabus.
+Homework: Assignments are listed at the end of this syllabus.
 They will be discussed in lab each Tuesday, and will be due by the beginning of lab each week on the following Tuesday, beginning week 2.
 You may drop your lowest homework score and replace it with your highest homework score.
 If you miss a homework you will receive a 0 and that will count as your lowest score.
 No late homeworks will be accepted for credit.
 However, even if you fail to get a problem set in on time, you are required to turn in all homework assignments by the last class session in order to get 5% of the course grade.
 This 5% of the course grade is awarded on an all or nothing basis.
-If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit. - 3.
-Quizzes/Exams will take place on 1 Monday and 4 Wednesdays throughout the term.
-The quizzes will consist of multiple choice questions, and will be primarily conceptual.
-This means that quizzes and homeworks will cover different material.
-All quizzes will focus on material presented since the previous quiz, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the quizzes will also be cumulative).
-The quizzes are closed book, but you will not be required to do difficult calculations on the quizzes.
-At the end of the term, you will have the option of taking a "make-up" quiz, which will replace the lowest of your 5 quiz scores.
-Therefore, if you miss a quiz (and have a score of 0 for that quiz) the makeup quiz can be used to replace that.
-This is the only option for making up missed quizzes, no exceptions!
+If you turn in all your assignments (even if they are turned in late) you get the 5%, if you are missing even just one, you don't get any of the credit.

+Exams: There will be four exams during the term, one approximately every 4 class periods.
+There will also be an "optional" final exam that will take place during finals week.
+These exams will consist of multiple choice questions, and will be primarily conceptual.
+This means that exams and homeworks will cover different material.
+All exams will focus on material presented since the previous exam, but will require knowledge from throughout the course (because all of the material in the course is cumulative, the exams will also be cumulative).
+The exams are closed book, but you will not be required to do difficult calculations.
+At the end of the term, you will have the option of taking the "optional" final, which can replace the lowest of your four exams.
+Therefore, if you miss an in-class exam (and have a score of 0 for that exam) the final can be used to replace that.
+This is the only option for making up missed exams, no exceptions!
+Your final exam grade will be based on the best of four exams, and the lowest grade will be dropped.
+If you don't take the optional final, this will be your "dropped" exam.